 Bi-dimensional or longitudinal curvature elasticity

 The result of the forces derived from the elastic tension of the longitudinal curvature of the filaments in globine will be responsible for the atractis causa of the gravitational theory in Global Mechanics.

-The elasticity of a transverse nature is a general property of matter which is different from the longitudinal and which will be the physical base of the electromagnetic interaction.
+The elasticity of a transverse nature is a general property of matter, which will be the physical base of the electromagnetic interaction.

-This general property of matter will be related, together with the property of longitudinal elasticity and longitudinal curvature, with the weak and strong nuclear interactions and with the formation of mass.
+This general property of matter will relate, together with the property of longitudinal elasticity and longitudinal curvature elasticity, with the weak and strong nuclear interactions and with the formation of mass.

-On the following pages we will analyze the composition, characteristics and properties of matter in general for each of the big categories into which the structure of matter in general is divided.
+On the following pages, we will analyze the composition, characteristics and properties of matter in general for each of the big categories of the 3D reticular structure of matter.